 Weight: 8.8 ounces

 Specific features: Waterproof Pertex Shield +, adjustable helmet with mountain hood compatibility, hand warmer pockets, micro-taped seams, AquaGuard front zipper

 Best use: Rain protection, outdoor recreation

 The Montane Minimus SS17 Waterproof Outdoor Jacket offers incredible performance while remaining lightweight and breathable.
-The jacket’s shell is made of PERTEX Shield + fabric which keeps the jacket light and easily compressible.
-A full-length YKK AquaGuard zipper will keep rain from seeping in and internal storm flaps and rain drains will keep you safe from the rain outside.
+The jacket’s shell is made of PERTEX Shield + fabric, which keeps the jacket light and easily compressible.
+A full-length YKK AquaGuard zipper will keep rain from seeping in, and internal storm flaps and rain drains will keep you safe from the rain outside.

-Because of the way this jacket is constructed, the hem will not lift up and expose your belly even if you have to lift your hands up while climbing or skiing.
+Because of how this jacket is constructed, the hem will not lift up and expose your belly even if you have to lift your hands up while climbing or skiing.
 That’s a must since a wet belly would really put a damper on your whole rainproof experience.
 This jacket has a pretty slim fit, so take that into account if you are planning to layer this jacket over other pieces for insulation.

-There are no hand warming pockets on this jacket, but the glove/mitten compartments are designed to hold these things if you pack them.
+There are no hand-warming pockets on this jacket, but the glove/mitten compartments are designed to hold these things if you pack them.
 While this jacket isn’t heavy, it is very well constructed.
 For $240, this jacket is an affordable option that doesn’t skimp on performance and durability.
 It is available in sizes small through x-large in four colors.

 RAB Men’s Latok Alpine Jacket

 Weight: 1.2 pounds

 Specific features: Three-layer waterproof eVent fabric, two-way AquaGuard front zipper, helmet-compatible hood with tricot-lined collar, A-line draining chest pockets